 The Czech Terrier can be taken in a family with children, their softness and friendliness makes the doggies and younger family members an excellent company.
 Dogs of this breed are hunters, which means they need socialization.
 If the dog from an early age to walk, to acquaint with his brothers, to raise and educate other pets in the environment, then the pet will calmly relate to animals, not considering them as prey.
 But still rodents should beware of such a neighborhood.

 Education and training of terriers from the Czech Republic

-The owner should know the basics of nursing, so that his dog was healthy and cheerful.
-To do this, you must periodically perform a number of manipulations:
+The owner should know the basics of care so that his dog is healthy and cheerful.
+To do this, it is necessary to periodically perform a number of routine manipulations:

-To avoid pathology, it is necessary to protect the pet from stressful situations.
-In addition, the Czechs diagnosed this disease is rarely enough.
+To pathology was not manifested, you should protect your pet from stressful situations.
+In addition, the Czechs this disease is rarely diagnosed.

 Feeding Czech Terriers

 A representative of this breed can be fed with both natural food and ready-made dry rations.
 Production feed must be of high quality, balanced and suitable for active dogs, small in size with a long coat.

 Natural food is considered more suitable for representatives of this breed, but this type of feeding will require more time and effort from the owner - they will have to cook every day.
 It is important to make the menu in such a way that the dog gets enough meat, vegetables and other useful products.
 Twice a week the dog is given fermented milk products, eggs - chicken or quail, sea boiled fish.